Safe Exploration for Efficient Policy Evaluation and Comparison: Objective and Existing Approaches

 \textbf{Illustrative example.} We start with analyzing the efficiency in a toy example without safety constraints.
 Consider $\pi_0 = (0.4, 0.1, 0.5)^T$ and $\pi_1 = (0.1, 0.4, 0.5)^T$.
 Then, one immediate observation is that, arm $3$ does not affect the estimate of the value difference $V(\pi_1) - V(\pi_0) = (0.1-0.4)r_1 + (0.4-0.1)r_2 + 0$, and so no budget should be spent on arm $3$ when exploring.
-Therefore, either following $\pi_1$, running A/B experiment (allocating $x\%$ budget to $\pi_1$ and $1-x\%$ to $\pi_0$), or following the uniform exploration as proposed by \citet{zhu2021safe} is clearly sub-optimal.
-The problem will become even more interesting when we aim to maximize the efficiency and when there exist safety constraints, stochastic contexts, generalization functions, etc.
+Therefore, either following $\pi_1$, running A/B experiment (allocating $x\%$ budget to $\pi_1$ and $(100-x)\%$ to $\pi_0$), or using the uniform exploration of \citet{zhu2021safe} is clearly sub-optimal.
+The problem will become even more interesting when we maximize the efficiency with safety constraints, stochastic contexts, and generalization functions.